Keeping Your Drinking Water Safe

 Comprehensive Water Treatment Process

 - First, raw or untreated water is drawn from the upper-Tualatin River Intake and pumped directly to a mixing tank where chlorine and alum are added.
 The chlorine serves as a disinfectant and the alum causes small particles to rapidly “floc” or adhere to one another, making them heavy enough to settle out of the water in a sediment basin.
+Activated carbon is also periodically added in this process when needed to remove irregular taste and odor constituents.

 - After settling, polymer is added to remove turbidity, a common measure of the clarity of water.